Mulch: what is it & why do you need it?

 Mulch is a gardener's best friend especially if you hate weeding.
 A thick layer of mulch will prevent weed seeds from germinating and growing to compete with your plants for water and nutrients.

 Mulch is also water conserving.
 It prevents soil from drying out resulting in less water needed in your garden.
 A thick layer of mulch keeps the soil warm through the cool spring nights.
 In the heat of the summer, it keeps the soil cool.
-Mulch will keep your soil warm in the cooler temperatures of autumn.
+And then in the fall, mulch will keep your soil warm as the temperatures cool down.

 Types of Mulch